-Each time I passed by the flowers had a multitude of bees, ants, butterflies, plus the orange bugs from a previous photo.
+Each time I passed by the flowers, they had a multitude of bees, ants, butterflies, plus the orange bugs from a previous photo.

 It is a little hard to explain the leaf system of this plant but I’ll give it a shot.
-Information says the leaves are opposite, petiolate, compound, pinnate… In layman terms, the “leaf stem” normally has a pair of opposite leaves followed by three leaves at the end, which is what a compound leaf is.
+Information says the leaves are opposite, petiolate, compound, pinnate… In layman’s terms, the “leaf stem” normally has a pair of opposite leaves followed by three leaves at the end, which is what a compound leaf is.
 It isn’t just one single leaf.
 Each leaf is connected to the stem by a “petiole”, which itself resembles a small stem.
 The main stems twine and have many branches and “leaf stems”.
 Information online gives multiple lengths of the stems.
-Some say 9’ other say 30’ and others somewhere in-between.
+Some say 9’, others say 30’, or somewhere in-between.

 Identifying this plant is very easy because there isn’t anything of its type flowering in late summer-early fall.

-Personally, just my suggestion, if you have these growing on your property you may want to consider getting rid of them.
-Sometimes what seems to be a neat plant with beautiful flowers turns into a nightmare.
+Personally, just my suggestion, if you have these growing on your property and you have more than your share, you might want to consider doing some thinning… Sometimes what seems to be a neat plant with beautiful flowers turns into a nightmare.
 Even though the flowers are beneficial, you can always plant wildflowers or some other species that are native and not invasive.